-ANSWER: Ronald Watts denies the allegations in this paragraph that relate to him.
-Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this paragraph.
+ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph as they relate to Finnigan.
+Ronald Watts denies the remaining allegations of this paragraph.

 53. Finnigan, like the defendants in this case, had been the subject of many formal complaints of misconduct.